-Gameopolis in conjunction with HackManchester is proud to present Jamchester, the UK’s biggest game jam aimed at industry professionals.
+After a sold-out first event in 2016, Gameopolis & Hac100 are proud to present Jamchester 2017, the UK’s biggest game jam aimed at industry professionals.

-The jam is based on the established HackManchester format where developers stay onsite and work overnight on their projects.
+- The jam is based on the established HAC100 format where developers stay onsite and work overnight on their projects.

-Due to the overnight nature of the event, we’re unable to accept applicants under 18.
+- Due to the overnight nature of the event, we’re unable to accept applicants aged under 18.

 The jam will be judged continuously with Judges walking round throughout the entire competition, looking at and playing what people are making right from the start to the end.
 There will be no final presentation necessary as the judges will be following the games through development.

-Our lead judge is Gary Napper, who is Lead Designer for Sony’s VR Studio in Salford.
-Gary was formerly Design Director for Creative Assembly on Alien: Isolation and has judged the Rezzed Game Jam.
-Gary will lead a team of industry professional judges and expert jammers to choose the best games of the competition.
+Our lead judge is Gary Napper, who is Game Director at Supermassive Games and formally the Lead Designer for Sony’s VR Studio in Salford.
+Gary was the Design Director for Creative Assembly on Alien: Isolation and has judged the Rezzed Game Jam.
+He will lead a team of industry professional judges and expert jammers to choose the best games of the competition.

-We’ll be taking over The Studio, a great events space right in the centre of Manchester’s Northern Quarter, less than 10 minutes walk from Manchester Piccadilly station and surrounded by hotels, hostels, bars, and restaurants.
+We’ll be taking over The Studio again, a great events space right in the centre of Manchester’s Northern Quarter, less than 10 minutes walk from Manchester Piccadilly station and surrounded by hotels, hostels, bars, and restaurants.

-Please bring a laptop, power cables, converters etc. We will provide power supplies and wifi connectivity.
-There will be comfortable rest areas – feel free to bring a pillow, blanket, sleeping bag etc. There will be delicious food and drink and all kinds of entertainment throughout the weekend, including classic arcade machines and a showcase of games in development in Greater Manchester and the surrounding areas.
+EQUIPMENT – Please bring a laptop, power cables, converters etc. We will provide power supplies and wifi connectivity.
+There will be comfortable rest areas – feel free to bring a pillow, blanket, sleeping bag etc. There will be delicious food and drink and all kinds of entertainment throughout the weekend, including a showcase of games in development in Greater Manchester and the surrounding areas.

 Who are we?

-Simon Smith (@vauncey) is the co-founder of Gameopolis, the network to promote and link the Greater Manchester video games industry.
-Simon has worked in the video games industry for 15 years as designer and producer at Codemasters, Blitz Games, and Sony Computer Entertainment (PlayStation).
-In early 2014 he set up his own game development company, thumbfood, in Manchester.
+Simon Smith (@vauncey) is co-founder of Gameopolis, the Greater Manchester video games industry network.
+He has worked in the industry for 15 years as designer and producer at Codemasters, Blitz Games, and SCEE (PlayStation).
+He now heads up Business Development for the VR/AR/Interactive team at Studio Liddell in Manchester.

-Claire Foster (@squarejazz) is Manchester’s Tech Community event organiser extraordinaire and Director of HackManchester, a registered Community Interest Company.
-HackManchester is now in it’s fifth year of running a 24-hour coding competition and has attracted sponsorship from companies including Barclays, AutoDesk, Autotrader, AO.com, Sage, and TheLADbible to name a few.
+Claire Foster (@squarejazz) is Manchester’s Tech Community event organiser extraordinaire and Director of HAC100, a registered Community Interest Company.
+HAC100 is now in it’s sixth year of running successful coding competitions and has attracted sponsorship from companies including GCHQ, Barclays, SKY, AutoDesk, AutoTrader, AO.com, Co-op, Sage, and TheLADbible to name a few.

 What if I’m looking for a team?